-A 2:1 (Hons) degree (UK or equivalent) in any discipline.
+A 2:1 (Hons) degree (UK or equivalent) in any subject.

 Months of entry

-The PGDip is your chance to study a wide range of legal, jurisprudential and socio-legal issues, which are of global significance.
-It is also an opportunity to engage with teaching staff who are working at the forefront of legal research.
+The PGDip is your chance to study a wide range of legal, jurisprudential and socio-legal issues, many of which are of global significance.
+It is also an opportunity to engage with teaching staff who are working within the field of legal research.

 Our teaching approach is international in scope and comparative by nature, and we actively encourage you to build a beneficial network of academics, peers and alumni during your time with us.
 All of this will help you to broaden your experience, deepen your understanding, and prepare for your next step.